-Principal risks and uncertainties Risk Management
+Principal risks and uncertainties

+Risk Management

-The trustees have assessed the major risks to which the Trust is exposed.
-The trustees have implemented a number of systems to assess risks in the operational areas of the Trust and in relation to the control of finance.
+The Trustees have assessed the major risks to which the Trust is exposed, this includes those risks impacting on trustees' responsibilities to ensure the trust's estate is safe, well maintained and complies with relevant regulations.
+The Trustees have implemented a number of systems to assess risks in the operational areas of the Trust and in relation to the control of finance.
 A Risk Register has been completed and is reviewed annually.